-College students are among the most likely to use and abuse stimulants—especially those that are not prescribed to them.
+College students are among the most likely to use and

 According to a recent study, more than 20 percent of Ivy League college students used an unprescribed stimulant at least once while in college to help them study.
 Estimates of those college students who use illegal stimulants range from 6.9 percent to over 35 percent and most of those students who were interviewed did not feel like they were cheating or doing anything illegal.

 In fact, college students were likely to brag about their usage on social media, especially on apps like Twitter and Snapchat.

 Many Doctors Tend to Ignore FDA Warnings About Stimulants